-If you are one of the many first-home buyers who have been working hard over the ensuing years to pay down your mortgage as quick as you can, there is good news.
+If you are one of the many first-home buyers who has been working hard over the ensuing years to pay down your mortgage as quickly as you can, there is good news.
 With an increase in the value of your property, you now have access to a significant amount of equity sitting in your current home.
 This accessible equity can provide you with the perfect springboard to becoming a first-time investment property buyer.

 So, if you are considering taking your first steps into the property investment market, you may find that you are: